 As attractive as medical tourism can be, it is not without its risks.

-Long-term follow-up.
 Anytime you have a major medical procedure, there is always the necessity of follow-up.
-While you can be in a foreign country for a major surgery and several weeks after, it will be difficult to get follow-up at periodic intervals.
-Medical practitioners at home – who are not involved in the initial procedure – may be reluctant to handle follow-up unless it is an emergency situation.
+While you can be in a foreign country for a major surgery and several weeks after, it will be challenging to get a follow-up at periodic intervals.
+Medical practitioners at home – who are not involved in the initial procedure – may be reluctant to handle the follow-up unless it is an emergency.

-Lack of legal recourse.
-For better or worse, in the US we love having the malpractice option!
+For better or worse, in the US, we love having the malpractice option!
 That is a course that may not be available if you are a medical tourist.
 For one thing, laws in a foreign country may not be malpractice friendly.
 And even if they are, as a non-national, you may not have sufficient legal standing to bring suit.
 In any case, attempting legal action in another country is extremely difficult.

 The Centers for Disease Control recommends researching foreign medical providers through the Joint Commission International, a US-based accreditation organization that has been assessing facilities and providers since 1999.